-I am a multi-disciplinary designer with experience in print, environmental graphics, signage, exhibit design, and web design + development.
-Typography and attention to detail are central to my design aesthetic.
+In my previous role, I was a multi-disciplinary designer with experience in print, environmental graphics, signage, exhibit design, and web design + development.
+Typography and attention to detail are central to my design aesthetic, and this attention to detail carries over into my code.

 Interactive exhibit for the Laredo Water Museum that estimates your daily, weekly, monthly, and yearly water usage based on a series of questions about how you consume water at home.
 An animated gauge shows you how different answers affect your usage in real time, and results are graphed at the end to show where your usage is highest.